SCCWRP/flowmetrics/README.md

 * `bioflowmetest.RData` estimated flow metrics from rf models where biology was observed in `biodat.RData`

-* `bioprecipmet.RData` extracted precipitation metrics where biology was observed, used to predict `bioflowmetest.RData`
+* `bioprecipmet.RData` calculated precipitation metrics where biology was observed, used to predict `bioflowmetest.RData`

 * `bsext.RData` daily precipitation time series for baseline years (all) at all COMIDs

 * `bsflowmetest.RData` estimated flow metrics from rf models for selected baseline years 1993 (wet), 2010 (moderate), 2014 (dry), all COMID

-* `bsprecipmet.RData` extracted baseline precipitation metrics for selected years at all COMIDs, used to predict `bsflowmetest.RData`
+* `bsprecipmet.RData` calculated baseline precipitation metrics for selected years at all COMIDs, used to predict `bsflowmetest.RData`

-* `canesm2dt1.RData` extracted precipitation metrics at all COMID for 2040 under CanESM2 scenario

-* `canesm2dt2.RData` extracted precipitation metrics at all COMID for 2100 under CanESM2 scenario

 * `CanESM2ext.RData` daily precipitation time series for future years at all COMIDs under CanESM2 scenario

+* `canesm2precdt1.RData` calculated precipitation metrics at all COMID for 2040 under CanESM2 scenario

+* `canesm2precdt2.RData` calculated precipitation metrics at all COMID for 2100 under CanESM2 scenario

 * `CCSM4ext.RData` daily precipitation time series for future years at all COMIDs under CCSM4 scenario

-* `ccsm4extdt1.RData` extracted precipitation metrics at all COMID for 2040 under CCSM4 scenario
+* `ccsm4precdt1.RData` calculated precipitation metrics at all COMID for 2040 under CCSM4 scenario

-* `ccsm4extdt2.RData` extracted precipitation metrics at all COMID for 2100 under CCSM4 scenario
+* `ccsm4precdt2.RData` calculated precipitation metrics at all COMID for 2100 under CCSM4 scenario

 * `comid_atts.RData` sf object of NHDplus flowlines and joined StreamCat data.
 NHDplus flowlines were filtered to remove those in "unnatural settings" (by clustering of land use and presence of dam in watershed).
 StreamCat data were filtered to remove those with near zero variance for the region (i.e., no predictive power) or they were redundant.
 This file was created using source data outside of this project with `R/COMID clustering.R` from JT.